KSP-RO/ROEngines/README.md

   * NAA75-110 Redstone (RealEngines by Alcentar)
   * NK-33 (RealEngines by Alcentar)
   * NK-43 (RealEngines by Alcentar)
+  * RD-0105 (RealEngines by Alcentar, Model Edits by Pap and Blowfish)
   * RD-0110 (SSTU by ShadowMage)
   * RD-100 (RealEngines by Alcentar)
   * RD-107 (SSTU by ShadowMage)